AI product placement video: ship branded cuts fast

 How long does it take to create a product placement video?

 HeyGen exports product placement videos in MP4 format.
-The aspect ratio of the output matches your source product image, and resolution is adjustable per render.
+The aspect ratio of the output matches your source product image, and the resolution is adjustable for each render.
 Subtitles can be exported as SRT files for accessibility and platform compliance.

 How much does AI Product Placement Video cost on HeyGen?